Cover Art © George Cotronis

 Crimson is the winner of Best eBook in the 2009 Hollywood Book Festival Awards.

 Genres: LGBTQ/Horror/Dark Fantasy/Urban Fantasy/Paranormal

-Warning: This book series is intended for adults only.
-It contains graphic violence and gore, explicit sexual situations,
+Warning: MASTER is intended for adults only.
+It contains graphic violence and gore, explicit sexual situations

-including rape and sexual assault, strong language, and other material readers may find objectionable.
+including rape and sexual assault, psychological abuse, substance abuse, strong language, and other material readers may find objectionable.
 Reader discretion is advised.